mksaraf/kubernetes-lab-tutorial/content/monitoring.md

  2. Calculate the number of pods required to bring the metrics close to a target value.
  3. Update the replicas field of the scaled resource.

-The autoscaling process doesn’t perform the gathering of the pod metrics itself.
+The autoscaling process doesn’t perform the collection of the pod metrics itself.
 It gets the metrics from the Metric Server through REST calls.

-Once the autoscaler has all the metrics for all the pods belonging to the target resource, it can use those metrics to return the required number of replicas that will bring the average value of the metric as close to the configured target value as possible.
-When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then rounding it up to the next integer.
+Once the autoscaler has all the metrics for all the pods of the target resource, it can use those metrics to return the number of replicas to bring the metrics close to the target.
+When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then round it up to the next integer.

 For example, if we set the target value to be *50%* of CPU and we have 3 pods running with *60%*, *90%*, and *50%* of CPU, then the resulting number is *(60+90+50)/50=4* replicas.